yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 {{{
 root@oxo-t:/www/cgi-bin/webif# webif-page
 This is haserl version 0.8.0
-This program runs as a cgi interpeter, not interactively.
+This program runs as a cgi interpreter, not interactively.
 Bug reports to: Nathan Angelacos <nangel@users.sourceforge.net>
 root@oxo-t:/www/cgi-bin/webif# haserl
 This is haserl version 0.8.0
-This program runs as a cgi interpeter, not interactively.
+This program runs as a cgi interpreter, not interactively.
 Bug reports to: Nathan Angelacos <nangel@users.sourceforge.net>
 }}}
  As stated earlier, webif-page is a pre-processor to ... haserl. webif-page is "just" the translator.[[FootNote(There are translations but ... help is sparce, the technical terms and the help for them could be in a wiki page ...)]]